Chromoprotein/Node-Practice/frontend/README.md

 To do:

 - Log out button
+- display one book
-- Post, edit, and delete records
+- edit and delete records
+- read about error handling

 - Refresh cookies?
 What are they?